 5. Girls Are More Likely To Perish Due To Child Marriage

 Studies have proven that girls at a higher risk of dying due to early marriage and childbirth than due to wars, famines, and other natural disasters.
-In fact, maternal mortality is the second leading cause of death among girls between the ages of 15 and 19 globally (1).
+In fact, maternal mortality is one of the leading causes of death among girls between the ages of 15 and 19 globally (1).
 According to 2009 data, over 60 million girls are forced into child marriage every year (2).

 6. Women Are Slowly Catching The Lead In Organizations

-As of 2012, women hold approximately 15.1% of presiding official posts in the government.
+As of 2012, women’s representation was approximately 15.1% of presiding official posts in the government.

-7. There Are More Colours In A Women’s Life
+7. There Are More Colors In A Women’s Life